neetjn/pyselenium-js/README.md

 All module related e2e tests are in the `pyselenium/tests` subdirectory.
 To setup your environment run `make setup`.
 To stand up the mock site, run `make app`.
 This will serve the site on `localhost:3000`.
 To run the test suite, use `make tests`.

-The mock website was created using angular.js 1.6, bulmacss, webpack 2.2, and webpack dev server.
+The mock website was created using angular.js 1.6, bulmacss, and webpack 3.
 It was designed to represent a common website layout with responsive capabilities.
 To add new features for unit tests, refer to [pyjs-mock-site](https://github.com/neetjn/pysjs-mock-site) and be sure to update the submodule commit accordingly.

 *Note as of this time, tests for the Angular 2 bindings are not yet available.*